aboamer/e-commerce-UI/README.md

 - After setting the title in our test, we need to call detectChanges() so the template is updated with the new title we just set (because binding happens when Angular performs change detection).
 - To test a component calling a service: don't depened on HTTPClient - make a class mocking these services inside the test class overriding the methods you need to test
     providers: [{ provide: ProductService, useClass: MockProductService }]
+- to test router: mock router's method --> navigate: jasmine.createSpy('navigate') .. you can find it in home.component.spec

 ## test resources